Colegio Arubano: Admission

 Admission to Colegio Arubano is known to be tenacious.
 Potential students take part in rigorous testing on the fields of mathematics and the Dutch language.
 The admission exam was utilized to test the academic level of the potential students, and to control and limit the number of students admitted into the school, owing to the limited capacity of availability the school has to offer.

-The admission exam was heavily critiqued and debated due to the fact that the test was considered strenuous and was also considered what many thought to be 'a snapshot of the academic performance of elementary students', leading in distorted results of the admission exam.
+The admission exam was heavily critiqued and debated because the test was considered strenuous and was also considered what many thought to be 'a snapshot of the academic performance of elementary students', leading in distorted results of the admission exam.
 It is believed an estimated of three quarters would pass the exam.

 As of the academic year 2019-2020, the Ministry of Education conjoined with the Department of Education of Aruba, is introducing a Domestic Continuance Exam for all elementary school students.
 The domestic exam will replace the admission exam of Colegio Arubano.
 The Domestic Continuance Exam, in addition to the elementary school teacher of the particular elementary school student will establish the eligibility of the student to continue onward to the school of their particular level.
 It is believed that the number of students admitted to the school due to the newly introduced Domestic Continuance Exam will strongly increase.